 'The fire of your heart is the light of your path.
 Disregard it at your own expense!
 Blow it.
 Stir it.
 Nourish it.
 Cynics will doubt it.
 Those without it will mock it.
 Those who know it, those who know Him, will understand it.'Max Lucado Daily Devotional, 19 April 2012

 Who cares what the cynics say?
-(Little voice in my head says, 'I do') Who cares who mocks (and again).
+(Little voice in my head says, 'I do') Who cares who mocks? (and again).
 But maybe it's worth the hassle and the ridicule to look in the eyes of those people who know you and understand.
 I'm working through this in my mind.
-I have no idea what plan you have for my life, but I do know that you have one.
+I'm not sure what the plan you have for my life looks like, but I do know that you have one.
 I know that you've made me just the way I am for a reason.
-There's something that you want me to do with this short time I have down here that nobody else can do.
-If I don't do it, then that tiny but significant part of your Plan goes undone.
+There's something that you want me to do with this short time I have down here, and I'm certain that it's not just to sit here and worry at my hangnail.

 But I don't want to live my life as you would have me live it just because I'm afraid of the consequences if I don't.
 I want to please you.
-I want you to be proud of me.
-I want to achieve something for your sake.
+I want to achieve something for your sake; to show the world a little bit of your glory.
 To wrap up my life's work with a bow and present it to you as an offering.
 To leave this place a little bit different (and in a good way) from the way it would have been without me.

 Good and faithful servant, as the story goes.
 I want to be one of those.